-- Join us inside The Stellar Teacher Reading Membership where you will get access to a resource library filled with resources to help you lead successful small groups and keep the rest of your class engaged.
+- Join us inside The Stellar Literacy Collective where you will get access to a resource library filled with resources to help you lead successful small groups and keep the rest of your class engaged.

 Get started with the 4T model!

 Learn how to use the 4T model to set up and structure your small group lessons.
 In this freebie you also get a sample lesson plan using the 4T model, a blank lesson plan template, and sentence starters to help guide your lesson.